-In general terms, a director must inform other directors and statutory auditors of any interest he or she has on his or her own behalf (or on behalf of third parties) in a transaction, specifying its nature, terms, origin and relevance; in the case of a managing director, he or she shall abstain from such transaction, informing the board of the interest or reporting it to the shareholders' meeting (in the case of a sole director).
+In general terms, boards of directors have to act in the company's best interests.
+Therefore, a director must inform other directors and statutory auditors of any interest he or she has on his or her own behalf (or on behalf of third parties) in a transaction, specifying its nature, terms, origin and relevance; in the case of a managing director, he or she shall abstain from such transaction, informing the board of the interest or reporting it to the shareholders' meeting (in the case of a sole director).
 A potential conflict of interest does not prevent the director with this interest from voting in favour of the transaction, but it requires the entire board of directors to adequately specify the reasons for the transaction and the advantages for the company deriving from the relevant transaction.

 In the event of non-compliance with the above, the resolution - if adopted with the determining vote of the director in a conflict of interest situation, and if prejudicial to the company - can only be challenged by directors and the board of statutory auditors within 90 days of the date of its adoption.
+In any case, rights acquired in good faith by third parties on the basis of acts carried out in execution of the resolution shall remain unaffected